 Never the less, I did what so many of us do when confronted with a health issue.
 I hit the Internet.
 First, I looked up the words “Thyroid nodules.”
 What exactly did that mean?
 Was it a nice way of saying I had cancer?
 Thyroid nodules, according to Mayo Clinic, are “solid or fluid-filled lumps that form within your thyroid.”
 The article went on to state that most are benign (over 95%) and not serious.
 That was not enough of a definition.
 I wanted, needed, and felt I deserved more information.

-The next site, The American Thyroid Association page, said virtually the same thing, only adding that it was an abnormal growth of thyroid cells on the thyroid gland.
+The next site, The American Thyroid Association page (which is good with this info but lousy with other parts), said virtually the same thing, only adding that it was an abnormal growth of thyroid cells on the thyroid gland.
 I kept perusing the internet, reading anything and everything I could find on thyroid nodules including the size at which a nodule becomes clinically significant (1cm and over) and needs a biopsy.
 I also found that not all nodules are solid abnormal growths but that some are the result of tissue breakdown.
 Those are the fluid-filled cysts and can occur due to Hashimoto’s.